 English version of the book first published in Spain (2007, Visor) and later in a revised edition in México (2012, Paso de Gato) with the title Prácticas de lo real en la escena contemporánea.
-This version changes the structure, summarize some sections and add new references and analysis, with special attention to Latin American contemporary performing arts.
+This version changes the structure, summarizes some sections and adds new references and analysis, with special attention to Latin American contemporary performing arts.

 Reality and the Visible